bryaneytor/pg_pitrery_bk/README.md

-# pg_pitrery_bk
+# PostgreSQL PITR with Pitrery fast configuration

-Backup and PITR configuration and instructions for postgresql-12
+Backup and recovery instructions for postgresql-12 using Pitrery for PITR (Point-in-Time Recovery)

 # Steps to reproduce an easy and effective backup and restoration of a cluster